 Applications are usually processed within four days, though the embassy recommends applying at least one month in advance.
 An express service is available for an additional fee.

-Passengers require an onward ticket to a third country departing within 72 hours.
-The passenger must also depart from the same airport they arrived at.
+Passengers require an onward ticket to a third country departing within 72 hours and are required to depart from the same airport they arrived at.
 Passengers can apply for the program on arrival at the airport in cities participating in the program.

 A valid Chinese Entry Visa is not a guarantee to enter China.
-The Chinese Border Control Authority decides who enter China at the port of entry.
-This done in accordance with Chinese Laws and Regulations.
+The decision on whether or not you will be allowed to enter China is made at the port of entry by the Chinese Border Control Authority in accordance with Chinese Laws and Regulations.

-Your passport must be valid for at least six months from the date of arrival.
-In addition, must have at least two blank pages.
+Your passport must be valid for at least six months from the intended date of arrival and must have at least two blank pages.